cambrozak/bpl001/doc/syllabus.md

 The sesssion does not proceed until every Robot is performing as expected.

 A short lecture explains how and why the lab exercise worked and answers open questions.
-The lecture also relates the lab exercise to examples in the real world.
+The lecture also relates the lab exercise to applications in the real world.

 A final lab exercise challenges students to implement their own original ideas by combining the first lab with previous learning.